-I am a counselor serving the behavioral health and academic needs of children, adults, and families in the greater Eastside area.
+I am a counselor serving the behavioral health and academic needs of children, adults, and families in the greater Seattle area.
 I specialize in working with neurodiverse children, teens, and adults to promote behavioral health, quality of life, appropriate academic support, and lifelong learning and growth.

 For clients in the special education system, I offer 504 and IEP reviews, academic recommendations, academic advocacy.
 To learn more about my philosophy on learning, neurodevelopment, and education, you may want to look at my section on autism and neurodiversity.